ViiV HEALTHCARE EXPANDS HIV/AIDS COMMUNITY SUPPORT IN HARD-HIT SOUTHERN US

 - International AIDS Empowerment, located in El Paso, TX, will expand the Vivamos!
 Program by adding a Retention in Care (RIC) component.
 The RIC Navigator will work with clinical partners and the Linkage to Care Coordinator to help coordinate comprehensive care through case management to directly address barriers to care for people living with HIV/AIDS (PLWHA).

 - AIDS/HIV Services Group (ASG), located in Charlottesville, VA, will expand the Comprehensive HIV/AIDS Resources and Linkages for Inmates (C.H.A.R.L.I.)
-Program to include mental health counseling for recently released PLWHA.
+Program to include mental health counselling for recently released PLWHA.